davepinch/pinchy.cc/collections/_fragments/it-can-be-fun-dont-get-me-wrong.md

 ---
-title: "It can be fun, don't get me wrong."
+title: "it can be fun, don't get me wrong"
 date: 2022-08-26
 related:
   - _fragments/thems-just-the-criteria.md